Copyleft: "Viral" licensing

 "Viral license" is a pejorative name for copyleft licenses.
 It originates from the terms 'General Public Virus' or 'GNU Public Virus' (GPV), which dates back to 1990, a year after the GPLv1 was released.
 The name 'viral license' refers to the fact that any works derived from a copyleft work must preserve the copyleft permissions when distributed.

-Some advocates of the various BSD Licenses used the term derisively in regards to the GPL's tendency to absorb BSD-licensed code without allowing the original BSD work to benefit from it, while at the same time promoting itself as "freer" than other licenses.
+Some advocates of the various BSD Licenses used the term derisively in regards to the GPL licenses, due to their criticisms of the licensing requirements that apply to derivative works of GPL code.
+For example, the OpenBSD Copyright Policy does not allow new GPL-licensed code to be used in the project, due to GPL licenses imposing conditions that OpenBSD considers "typically unacceptable for commercial use of software."
+Copyleft licenses are promoted as being "more free" than non-copyleft licenses for that reason.

 Microsoft vice-president Craig Mundie remarked in 2001, "This viral aspect of the GPL poses a threat to the intellectual property of any organization making use of it."
-In another context, Steve Ballmer declared that code released under GPL is useless to the commercial sector, since it can only be used if the resulting surrounding code is licensed under a GPL-compatible license, and described it thus as "a cancer that attaches itself in an intellectual property sense to everything it touches".
+In another context, Microsoft CEO Steve Ballmer declared that code released under GPL is useless to the commercial sector, since it can only be used if the resulting surrounding code is licensed under a GPL-compatible license, and described it thus as "a cancer that attaches itself in an intellectual property sense to everything it touches".